RSL Music Performance (Subsidiary/Extended Diploma)

 The Level 3 Subsidiary Diploma (first year) and Extended Diploma (second year) for Music Practitioners provide music industry qualifications that will equip you with the skills knowledge and understanding for entry to employment in the music industry or progression to further study at a higher level.

-Throughout the first year you will complete a Subsidiary Diploma before moving onto an extended diploma in the second year.
-For the Performance pathway you will develop your skills and understanding of musicianship, repertoire, rehearsal, promotion and live/recorded performance.
+Throughout the first year of this RSL Music Performance course, you will complete a Subsidiary Diploma before moving onto an extended diploma in the second year.
+For the Performance pathway, you will develop your skills and understanding of musicianship, repertoire, rehearsal, promotion and live/recorded performance.

 Throughout the two years you will: